 October 17th was quite warm, which is unusual for Santa Cruz, as we often have cold weather in October and almost always have cold evenings.
-The students brought blankets and other personal items from their rooms, and enjoyed the balmy weather within the open spaces of their various colleges.
+The students brought blankets and other personal items

+Lou Fackler is associate vice chancellor for campus facilities and services at the University of California, Santa Cruz.
+He will retire this summer after 38 years in higher education facilities management. from their rooms, and enjoyed the balmy weather within the open spaces of their various colleges.
 Campus facilities architects and engineers started immediately to examine residence halls for structural damage.
 Only two residence halls were considered not safe to enter, and the majority of students slept in their own bed that night.
 A request for help from UCLA was immediately responded to, and that campus sent two structural engineers, a hazardous cleanup team, a medical team, and additional police to the campus immediately.